-When is the Best Time to Take Yangtze River Cruise?
+When is the Best Time to Take the Yangtze River Cruise?

-The best time to take a river cruise is in May and June, skipping the sweltering heat and humidity of July.
-The next best season is then August, September and October, to catch even milder temperatures.
+The best time to take a Yangtze river cruise is in May and June, skipping July’s sweltering heat and humidity.
+The next best season is August, September and October, to catch even milder temperatures.
 However, this can lead to some cloudy and foggy days, as I experienced in October.

 What to Expect On Board a Chinese Cruise Liner

-A standard Yangtze River Cruise boat requires you to step out of your comfort zone for a couple of days.
+A standard Yangtze River Cruise boat requires stepping out of your comfort zone for a few days.

 Our cabins were basic (if somewhat a little dirty) but bearable, and the toilet in the tiny bathroom was the squat kind with the showerhead hanging above it.
 The bar was simple and played host to China’s worst karaoke singers summoned for entertainment, and the food was overpriced and unexciting.